Last week I started playing with another two part-er – or as I'm starting to call them – two part(i)ers. Last week was part 1 and here we have part 2!

 Would you like to experiment with something?

 I just made this Venn diagram retrospective beginning on a virtual whiteboard-type tool called Mural.
-You can access it right now (or come back when you have a moment) as a visitor and add your words to the circles. (password: toucHINGintogETHER!?)

 One circle I've named "Grieving loss of familiar," another is named "Witnessing emergence," and another is named "Stuck in a rut."